Vicio/azure-fundamentals/Benefits/Reliability.md

-The ability of a system to recover from failures
+The ability of a system to recover from failures (auto healing).

 ### Failures that can occur in a well designed system
 * Hardware failures (disk fail, CPU overheat, RAM  corruption)